SELL YOUR JEWELRY

 Lang pays for all the costs to prepare a piece for sale, including but not limited to: tightening loose stones, refinishing, repairs and restoration, re-polishing stones, laboratory reports, appraisal and professional photography.

-If for any reason there are costs associated repair and restoration the piece(s) left on consignment and you take your piece(s) back you are responsible for those costs.
+If for any reason there are costs associated with the repair and restoration the piece(s) left on consignment and you take your piece(s) back you are responsible for those costs.

 Your signature on the consignment agreement approves the first $150 worth of repairs and we will get your approval for any additional costs.